MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 Some protocols only support expiring debt positions.
 This is inconvenient for borrowers, who need to remember to close or roll their positions before expiry (or risk harsh penalties such as confiscation of their NFT).
 The process of manually rolling positions also costs gas, which cuts into the yield from lending.

-Blend automatically rolls a borrowing position for as long as some lender is willing to lend that amount against the collateral.
+XSD mint automatically rolls a borrowing position for as long as some lender is willing to lend that amount against the collateral.
 On-chain transactions are only needed when interest rates change or one of the parties wants to exit the position.

 ## Liquidatable

 Some protocols do not support liquidations before expiry.
 This is convenient for borrowers, and makes sense for many use cases.
-But because this effectively gives borrowers a put option, lenders need to demand short expirations, high interest rates and/or low loan-to-value ratios to compensate for the risk that a position may become insolvent.
+But because this effectively gives borrowers a put option, XSD mint need to demand short expirations, high interest rates and/or low loan-to-value ratios to compensate for the risk that a position may become insolvent.

-In XSD mint, an NFT or a token may be liquidated whenever a lender triggers a refinancing auction and nobody is willing to take over the debt at any interest rate.
+In XSD mint, an NFT or a token may be liquidated whenever a DAO referendum triggers a refinancing auction and nobody is willing to take over the debt at any interest rate.

 ## Peer-To-Peer

 Some protocols pool lenders' funds together and attempt to manage risk for them.
 This often means leaning heavily on on-chain governance or centralized administrators to set parameters.
 It also makes it difficult to permissionlessly support long-tail collateral.

 XSD mint uses a peer-to-peer model where each loan is matched individually.
-Instead of optimizing for ease-of-use on the lending side, XSD mint assumes the existence of more sophisticated lenders capable of participating in complex on- and off-chain protocols, evaluating risks, and using their own capital.
+Instead of optimizing for ease-of-use on the lending side, XSD mint assumes the existence of more sophisticated mechanism capable of participating in complex on- and off-chain protocols, evaluating risks, and using their own capital.

 ## Mechanism